nandasena/EmployeeAllowances/README.md

 Need to add authentication layer.

-Filed upload Part shoud be work in backgroud  proccess.
+File upload Part shoud be work in backgroud  proccess.